Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx26-commitment-update.md

 ## ⚡️ Write A Function To Create HTLC Outputs

 To begin this journey, we'll start by implementing a helper function that will produce a `Vec` of `OutputWithMetadata` for our HTLCs.
 This is very similar to the `create_commitment_transaction_outputs` function we implemented earlier.
-As we'll see shortly, by producing a `Vec` of `OutputWithMetadata` for our HTLCs, `to_local` and `to_remote` outputs, it will make it very easy for us to sort all outputs in our commitment transaction appropriately.
+As we'll see shortly, by producing a `Vec` of `OutputWithMetadata` for our HTLCs, we'll be able to easily add them to the `Vec` containing our `to_local` and `to_remote` outputs so they can easily be sorted.

 <details>
   <summary>Click to see the OutputWithMetadata Type</summary>

-The OutputWithMetadata is a custom Type that represents a commitment transaction output.
-To be clear, this Type is not provided by Rust Bitcoin.
+As a reminder, the `OutputWithMetadata` is a custom type that represents a commitment transaction output.
+To be clear, this type is not provided by Rust Bitcoin.
 It's something that is specific to the Programming Lightning course.

-If you're familiar with Lightning and Hash Time-Locked Contracts (HTLCs), all of these fields may look familiar to you.
-If not, no worries at all!
-Below is a brief overview of what you'll need to know *for the purposes of this exercise*.
 - `value`: This is simply the amount of bitcoin locked to this output.
 - `script`: This is the script we're locking the bitcoin to.
 Since we've only learned about `to_local` and `to_remote` outputs thus far, you can imagine this holding the `ScriptBuf` type for those outputs.
-- `cltv_expiry`: This .... is a surprise for later!
-If you know how HTLCs work, then this the expiry!
-It makes things easier and more intuitive if we include this in the OutputWithMetadata since we'll need to use it for sorting our outputs.
-Since we haven't covered HTLCs yet (and there is no expiry for `to_local` and `to_remote` outputs), we'll simply set this value to `None` for this exercise.
+- `cltv_expiry`: This is the HTLC expiry (block height).
+-
 ```rust
 pub struct OutputWithMetadata {
     pub value: u64,